-After visiting Pointe du Hoc on my “get out of Paris and see some of the countryside” World War II Normandy Invasion tour, the second stop was Omaha Beach.
+After visiting Pointe du Hoc and before visiting the American Cemetery at Colleville-sur-Mer on my “get out of Paris and see some of the countryside” World War II Normandy Invasion tour, the second stop was Omaha Beach.

 On D-Day June 6, 1944, The Allies stormed the German Atlantic Wall with the largest amphibious invasion in history.
 Troops were sent ashore at five beaches code named, from west to east, Utah, Omaha, Gold, Juno, and Sword.
 The American Army was assigned to land on Omaha and Utah Beaches and also to secure a German battery of 155mm howitzers at Pointe du Hoc.

 Omaha, an eight-mile stretch of beach between Sainte-Honorine des Pertes in the east and Vierville-sur-Mer on the West, was the site of the strongest resistance and highest casualties at any of the landing beaches.